saddam-maratouq/Expense_Tracker/Notes/Note.md

 ---

-//Exampel toFixed methode in js  we use to fixed to take specfic number of  decimal place in this ex : (Balance component line 9 )
+// Exampel toFixed methode in js  we use to fixed to take specfic number of  decimal place in this ex : (Balance component line 9 )

 let apple = 22.9123